 d.
 Recognize the ethical dimensions of decisions and actions as well as demonstrate the ability to engage in the ethical reasoning necessary to exercise responsibility as an ethical individual, professional, local, and global citizen.

-OneBook CRC would like to extend a big thank you to CRC's Graphic Designer, Amber Foreman.
-Amber has supported the program by creating beautiful marketing materials year after year which have captured the interest of campus and community members.
-We thank Amber for her tireless work on behalf of the campus and our project.
+OneBook CRC would like to extend a big thank you to CRC's Graphic Designers, who have supported the program by creating beautiful marketing materials year after year which have captured the interest of campus and community members.
+We thank our designers for their tireless work on behalf of the campus and our project.